Nortey/TankDB/README.md

 EasyStore
 =========

-A lightweight object oriented SQLite wrapper.
+A lightweight object oriented local storage library for Objective C.

 ##Installation
 1. Add a link to the libsqlite3.dylib library